 Among food and beverage businesses that purchase a business owner’s policy with Insureon, 28% pay less than $1,000 per year and 31% pay between $1,000 and $2,000 per year.

 The cost varies depending on how much property coverage your business requires.
 For example, a restaurant with a high-end kitchen will pay more for property insurance than a coffee shop with a small sandwich preparation area.

 To meet your state’s requirements and avoid penalties, food and beverage businesses with employees typically must purchase workers’ compensation insurance.
-This policy helps cover medical bills and partial lost wages when an employee suffers a work-related injury or illness.
+This policy helps cover medical costs and partial lost wages when an employee suffers a work-related injury or illness.

 For food and beverage businesses, workers’ compensation insurance costs a median of about $115 per month, or $1,355 per year.